jbricks/soap2jms/README.md

  * Interoperability: It is independent from the specific JMS provider used.
 It can work in any application, without any change.
 Clients can be coded in languages other than java (.NET ...).
 Web services are WS-I Basic Profile 1 compliant.

-## Current implementation status

-The project is under active development (Dec/2016).

-Read message from a queue through a SOAP web service, and sending a message are completed (Text,Map).

-These points will need to be addressed:
- - Support for BytesMessages, StreamMessages and ObjectMessages.
- - Cleaning up error handling.
- - Documentation / web site
- - make soap2jms simply configurable
- - downgrade the JavaEE version required to 5 (?) ...

 # Similar projects